endpointservices/mps3/docs/replication.md

-An single homed MPS3 setup ensures that multiple clients can read and write to the same S3 compatible storage API without dataloss.
-However, it is possible for each device to sync the same storage to multiple S3 compatible APIs.
+An **single** homed MPS3 setup ensures that multiple clients can read and write to the same S3 compatible storage API without dataloss.
+However, it is possible for each device to sync the same storage to **multiple** S3 compatible APIs.

-This can be useful for several situation
+This can be useful for several situations
-- a secondary sync to local storage.
-Local storage is faster and network independent
+- local-first with cloud fallback.
+Local storage is faster and network independent but single device only.
+With a cloud fallback you get have the performance of local but be able to switch devices.
 - sync to regional storage, for faster multiplayer within geographic areas
 - reliability, particular across different vendors with different failure modes